giuseppefrn/Pytest_Automation_Frameworks/README.md

 ## Details
 This repository covers the Pytest Framework.
 For this reason, you may like to check out the [Pytest documentation](https://docs.pytest.org/en/latest/).

+## Usage
+There are different conftest files, so if you want to run a test be sure to be in the correct parent directory and not in the root.

 ## Some useful notes
 - General
   - To customize the test search modify the `pytest.ini` file